Luis Montenegro claims victory for Portugal’s centre-right in snap polls

 Europe’s thirst for lithium threatens livelihoods, biodiversity in Portugal

-The AD and its conservative allies in Madeira won a total of at least 77 seats in the 230-seat parliament, ahead of the PS’s 74.
-Far-right Chega was third with 46, with 11 seats yet to be attributed after the final count.
+The AD and its conservative allies in Madeira won at least 79 seats in the 230-seat parliament, ahead of the PS’s 77.
+Chega’s parliamentary representation more than quadrupled to at least 48 lawmakers, giving the combined right a majority.

+Four seats remained to be attributed after the final count of ballots from abroad.

 “It seems inescapable that the AD won the elections and that the Socialists lost,” Montenegro told excited supporters who had gathered in the capital, Lisbon.
+It was crucial for political parties in the new parliament to act responsibly and “comply with the wish of the Portuguese people”, he added.

-Sunday’s snap election, triggered by Socialist Prime Minister Antonio Costa’s sudden resignation amid a corruption investigation, was marked by a surge in support for Chega, which positioned itself as an alternative to the two parties that have long dominated Portuguese politics.
+Sunday’s snap election, triggered by Socialist Prime Minister Antonio Costa’s sudden resignation amid a corruption investigation, was marked by a surge in support for Chega, which positioned itself as an alternative to the two parties that have long dominated Portuguese politics, promising to crack down on corruption and expressing hostility to what it sees as “excessive” immigration.

 It took place against a backdrop of low wages and a high cost of living – worsened last year by surges in inflation and interest rates – coupled with a housing crisis and failings in public healthcare.

-Montenegro said that despite the close result, he would stand by his election promise not to rely on Chega to govern.
-It was crucial for political parties in the new parliament to act responsibly and “comply with the wish of the Portuguese people”, he said.
+Portugal is the latest country in Europe to shift towards the far right.
+The country returned to democracy 50 years ago after the fall of the fascist dictatorship of Antonio de Oliveira Salazar.

+“We have a society with no memory,” 21-year-old law student and PS member Alexandra Ferreira told the Reuters news agency, adding that the far-right’s growth made her “very sad”.

-Chega leader Andre Ventura, a former law professor and television football pundit, has said he is prepared to drop some of his party’s most controversial proposals – including chemical castration for some sex offenders and the introduction of life prison sentences – if that enables his party to be included in a governing alliance with other right-of-centre parties
+Chega leader Andre Ventura, a former law professor and television football pundit, has said he is prepared to drop some of his party’s most controversial proposals – including chemical castration for some sex offenders and the introduction of life prison sentences – if that enables his party to be included in a governing alliance with other right-of-centre parties.